thunderrabbit/barefoot_rob/content/events/2024/10/26connection-circle-for-conscious-men-and-women.en.md

 <br>Date: Friday July 5th, 2024
 <br>Time: 6:00pm-9:00pm
 <br>Where: Setagaya-ku, Tokyo
-<br>Ticket: 11,111 JPY
+<br>Ticket: Earlybird price 11,111 JPY until July 31st 2024, then 15,555 JPY from August 1st 2024
 <br>Book your spot at https://book.stripe.com/bIY9DN6nmb3W9DaaEG

-This ceremonial gathering is capped at 11 conscious souls who are up for an intimate evening of loving connection and divine union.
+This ceremonial gathering is capped at 7 conscious souls who are up for an intimate evening of loving connection and divine union.

 **Here's what previous participants have to say...**

+*Thank you both for all your cares, magical, nurturing and insightful shared time ✨* *I feel now centered, soft and strong at the same time. ☯️* *You made a beautiful alchemy together that heals and touches people 😌*

+-- Horus

 *"Thank you so much to Jess and Rob for this enlightening and transformative Connection Circle:*
 *For Conscious Men & Women.
 After integrating the healing I was led to empowering insights and*